ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/03-quicksort.md

 Mergesort uses a very simple approach for splitting the array, but spends almost all its time in the merging step.
-But there is also another problem with merging: it is difficult to efficiently implement in-place, so Mergesort have to use an additional array which will use some memory.
+But there is also another problem with merging: it is difficult to efficiently implement in-place, so Mergesort has to use an additional array which will use some memory.
 So is there a different divide-and-conquer strategy that is easier to make in-place?

 *Quicksort* uses another approach: it spends more of the time in splitting the array in parts,